High Hopes Are Hurting Stocks - Cramer's Mad Money (10/23/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Monday, October 23.

 In the biggest earnings week, there is something unique for stocks that are winning.
 "The biggest winners so far of the earnings season ahead of what's going to be an amazing week?
 It's the stocks of companies that were supposed to report sub-par earnings.
 These are the stocks that are really exploding higher," said Cramer.
-Seagate reported a better than expected quarter while sub-par numbers were expected.
-This resulted in 12.6% up move.
+Seagate (NASDAQ:STX) reported a better than expected quarter while sub-par numbers were expected.
+This resulted in a 12.6% up move.
 "This gave some encouraging signs about its data center business levered to its biggest disk drives.
 No one saw that coming.
 That's why this stock rallied so big," he added.

 The pin action of this was seen in other semiconductor stocks.
-The same applied to the apparel maker VF Corp (NYSE:VFC), which was expected to report ordinary numbers as the entire group was struggling.
-However, they managed to beat the numbers and issue good guidance which led to 5% rally in the stock.
+The same applied to the apparel maker VF Corp.
+(NYSE:VFC), which was expected to report ordinary numbers as the entire group was struggling.
+However, they managed to beat the numbers and issue good guidance which led to a 5% rally in the stock.
 The pin action was seen in other apparel stocks as well.
-Cramer appreciated that the management spoke about their brand connection with consumers on the conference call.
+Cramer appreciated that management spoke about their brand connection with consumers on the conference call.

 The flip side to this is also true.
 Companies that were expected to report good numbers but ended up disappointing, saw their stocks decline.
-Be it Unilever (NYSE:UL) with disappointing earnings or Proctor & Gamble (NYSE:PG) with light guidance, both the stocks went down along with pushing down other stocks.
+Be it Unilever (NYSE:UL) with disappointing earnings or Procter & Gamble (NYSE:PG) with light guidance, both the stocks went down along with pushing down other stocks.

 "This is the biggest earnings week of the year.
 Look over your portfolio.
 Are hopes low for your stocks?
 That's good.
 Are hopes high?
 Be very careful," concluded Cramer.